Getting Started with Raspberry Pi Projects

 - OpenHAB… (you can also install them with Rpi Imager).

-You can also use it with the Cloud:
+You can also use a Pi together with the Cloud:

 Analytical Software for IoT Projects